TJ7755/Lagiote-Revise/CONTRIBUTING.md

 You'll first need to go to the main page of the repository and click 'Code'.
 Then, you copy down the HTTPS url, and in the terminal paste down the link with a 'git clone' command.
 Now that you've done that, you should set up syncing and create a new branch.
 Once you've done that, you're all set!
 Happy coding!

+Just some housekeeping suggestions:
+  The preferred language here is British English.
+Other versions are welcome, but generally that's what I will be using unless forced to by the code.